-We did not find a significant positive relationship between "Knowledge about food and food handling" and "Knowledge about food waste" (Table 2).
-H1a is not supported.
-We did, however, find a positive relationship between "Knowledge about food and food handling" and "Food waste prevention knowledge" ( $r{1,3} = 0.163$ , $p \le 0.001$ ), so $H{1b}$ is supported.
-However, the effects are rather low and should not be overrated.
-We also hypothesized a positive relationship between "Cooking skills" and "Food waste knowledge" but could not find a significant correlation for that either.
-As a result, H2a is not supported.
-In contrast to that, there seems to be a negative, rather strong relationship between the variables "Cooking skills" and "Food waste prevention behavior" ( $r{2,4} = -0.549$ , $p \le 0.001$ ).
-H2b is therefore clearly supported: Cooking skills influence food prevention behavior negatively.
-Thus, in our sample, better cooking skills result in poorer food waste prevention behavior.
-Further, we found a significant relationship between "Food waste prevention knowledge" and "Food waste prevention behavior"; the relationship was negative in nature $(r{3,4} = -0.384, p \le 0.001)$ .
-H5 is not supported; the alternative hypothesis H5 would, however, be supported: There is a negative relationship between "Food waste prevention knowledge" and "Food waste prevention behavior", which is, of course, surprising and has to be discussed.
-In addition to the assumed relationships, we found other, minor and positive, correlations between "Cooking skills" and "Knowledge about food and food handling" ( $r{1,2} = 0.175$ , $p \le 0.001$ ), and between "Food waste knowledge" and "Food waste prevention knowledge".
-The latter is, although significant, very low with $r{3,5}$ = 0.098 (p = 0.035).
-Finally, we discovered a significant, slightly negative correlation between "Knowledge about food and food handling" and "Food waste prevention behavior" ( $r{1,4} = -0.149$ , $p \le 0.01$ ).
+We did not find a significant positive relationship between knowledge about food and food handling and knowledge about food waste.
+H{1a} is not supported.
+We did, however, find a positive relationship between

+We also hypothesized a positive relationship between cooking skills and knowledge about food waste but could not find a significant correlation, too; as a result, H{2a} is not supported.
+In contrast to that, there seems to be a negative, rather strong relationship between the variables "Cooking skills" and "Food waste prevention behavior" (-0.551, $p \le 0.001$).
+H{2b} is therefore clearly supported: Cooking skills influence food prevention behavior negatively.
+Thus, in our sample better cooking skills might result in lower food waste prevention behavior.
+Further, we found a significant relationship between food waste prevention knowledge and food waste prevention behavior, the relationship was negative in nature (r = -0.384, $p \le 0.001$).
+H_5 is not supported, the alternative hypothesis H5' would, however, be supported: There is a negative (moderate) relationship between food waste prevention knowledge and food waste prevention behavior, which is, of course, surprising and has to be discussed.

+In addition to the assumed relationships we found other, minor and positive correlations between cooking skills and knowledge about food waste prevention (r = 0.175, $p \le 0.001$), and between knowledge about food waste and about food waste prevention.
+The latter is, although significant, very low with r = 0.098 (p = 0.035).
+Table 2 gives an overview over the correlations between constructs.

-Table 2.
-Pearson's correlations r between constructs (n = 469)
+Table 2: Pearson's correlations r between constructs (n = 470)